 “Sometimes I wish life was never ending / and all good things, they say, never last” [Sometimes it Snows in April]

-Hearing the news this evening was like stepping into darkness.
-A funeral at dawn, eerie and premature.
+Hearing the news this evening was like a funeral at dawn – eerie and premature.
 A jolt in the space-time continuum.
 I took a long, meandering route to the bus stop under dark skies, gazing vacantly into the eyes of passers by, looking for some faint acknowledgement of the bombshell that had just landed.
 Some solemn faces were hunched over their phones, others fatigued and gazing vacantly into the distance.
 Had they heard?
 The loss of another alien legend, only three months before, had done little to prepare us for the fact that the fragility of human life inevitably seals our fate.
 Even the extraordinary among us.

 My initial reaction was one of confusion.
 Just before my phone ran out of power I texted my friend to ask whether he would be joining me at an exhibition.
 He simply replied, “PRINCE.”
 Had be taken up his Prince2 project management course again, I thought?
 Then jealously swiftly kicked in.
-Had he caught wind of another secret gig by the Purple One, the same flu-ridden figure who had only days before been rushed to hospital?
+Had he caught wind of another secret gig by the Purple One, the same flu-ridden figure who had been rushed to hospital only days before?
 No, such a speedy recovery seemed ridiculous.
-But then I thought, echoing the words of Kevin Smith as he recounted a bizarre attempt to make a documentary at Paisley Park… “But, it’s Prince.”
+Then I thought, “But, it’s Prince,” echoing the words of Kevin Smith as he recounted a bizarre attempt to make a documentary at Paisley Park.
 Anything is possible.
 The world collectively breathed a sigh of relief and moved on to the next hashtag talking point.

 Then … disbelief.